linuxreader/linuxreader.github.io/linuxreader/ansible/Execution environments/Ansible Builder.md

-stuff
++++
+title = 'Ansible Builder'
+description = 'Using Ansible Builder to build an Execution Environment'
++++

-- Build portable control nodes packaged as containers.
+Build portable control nodes packaged as containers.
 (Execution environments)
 - Works with AWX and Ansible Navigator for playbook development and testing.
 - Able to choose specific Python and Ansible-core version
 - Also package with Python packages, system packages, and Ansible collections.